pulse2percept/pulse2percept/benchmarks/README.rst

-**An image is not a stimulus.** Gray levels are dimensionless, and both ``prepare_stim`` and ``predict_percept`` refuse them; user code turns an image into current with a ``StimulusEncoder``.
+**An image is not a stimulus.** Gray levels are dimensionless, and both ``prepare_stim`` and ``predict_percept`` refuse them; user code turns an image into current with a ``PulseEncoder``.
 A benchmark that did the same would measure a pulse train per electrode rather than the single static frame the image scenarios exist for, so they call the ``as_current`` helper instead, which samples the picture onto the electrodes and says out loud what the